gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-custom-api-path-gij-cloud.md

 ---
-title: Working with Custom API Path
+title: "Working with Custom API Path"
-description: Configure Custom API Path to filter and retrieve specific repositories from GitHub, GitLab, and Bitbucket integrations in Git Integration for Jira Cloud.
+description: "Configure Custom API Path to filter and retrieve specific repositories from GitHub, GitLab, and Bitbucket integrations in Git Integration for Jira Cloud."
+product: "Git Integration for Jira Cloud"
+feature: "Working with Custom API Path"
+content_type: "integration"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: ["GitHub", "GitLab", "Bitbucket"]
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "integration", "GitHub", "GitLab", "Bitbucket"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 The Custom API Path is a relative path that starts with `/`.
 Use it to filter which repositories Git Integration for Jira retrieves from your git service.
 The maximum length is **2,000 characters**.